UPS store owner stops $25,000 scam, warns against common scams

 Miller found a way around it.

-He can print up a shipping label for the seller, but not send the time to the buyer yet.
+He can print up a shipping label for the seller, but not send the item to the buyer yet.

 "That way you can provide a shipping number to them and see if they pay you," Miller said.